.

 There is no specially-designed legal regime for the use of e-scooters.
 This means that they are covered by the same laws that apply to all motor vehicles.

-The definition of 'motor vehicle' as set out in the Road Traffic Act 1988 is "any mechanically propelled vehicle intended or adapted for use on roads".
+The definition of 'motor vehicle', as set out in the Road Traffic Act 1988, is "any mechanically propelled vehicle intended or adapted for use on roads".
 However, there are specific restrictions as to where e-scooters can be used.
 It is an offence to use privately owned e-scooters on the pavement, public footpaths, bridleways or restricted by-ways.
-Privately owned e-scooters are also prohibited from using cycle tracks, cycle lanes on roads, or other spaces dedicated to pedal cycle use only from which electrically assisted pedal cycles and mobility scooters have an exemption.
+Privately owned e-scooters are also prohibited from using cycle tracks, cycle lanes on roads, or other spaces dedicated to pedal cycle use only, from which electrically assisted pedal cycles and mobility scooters have an exemption.

 The law requires that any product sold to consumers must be safe.
-Products should not present any unnecessary risk to anyone when used in a normal or reasonably foreseeable way.
+Products must not present any unnecessary risk to anyone when used in a normal or reasonably foreseeable way.
 When assessing the safety of a product, the following must be taken into account:

 • packaging, labelling and instructions